Packages

 - Package contracts — versioned interfaces between packages (

-definePackage, validation, registry). - Package lifecycle design — full design for the three-phase dev/beta/stable lifecycle.
+definePackage, validation, registry). - Package lifecycle design — design doc and shipped vs planned work.

 - System: Tables — how Peers models data with tables and reactivity.